20 Different Types of Fruits Explained

 Photo by Noah Buscher on Unsplash

-Orange is a Citrus fruit that is high in vitamin C. They are mostly round with a green or yellow outer covering.
+Oranges are Citrus fruits high in vitamin C. They are mostly round with a green or yellow outer covering.

 After peeling away the outer layer, you’ll find bean-shaped edible fruits with juicy pulp and a sweet and sour flavor.

-Among the different types of fruits, the orange is well-known for its health benefits and is one of the most popular fruits worldwide.
+Among the different types of fruits, oranges are well-known for their health benefits and are among the most popular fruits worldwide.

 You can eat oranges not only as a snack but also as a significant ingredient in various dishes.